 By asking the right users at the right time, you’re not only increasing your response rates but also driving more relevant insights.
 Compare this to if you were to send an email to your users weeks later when they have likely forgotten about their experience or interaction with your product.
 What’s worse in this scenario is not even a lack of response, but inaccurate OR vague feedback that you can't easily act on since they can't remember the details at that point.

 The Secret Sauce: Text Analysis

-The last piece of the puzzle, and the secret ingredient to making micro-surveys work as quickly and effectively as possible, is being able to figure out how you can avoid spending hours sifting through open-ended responses to extract overarching themes and insights that are common amongst your users.
+The last piece of the puzzle, and the secret ingredient to making in-product surveys work as quickly and effectively as possible, is being able to figure out how you can avoid spending hours sifting through open-ended responses to extract overarching themes and insights that are common amongst your users.

 So why ask open-ended questions in the first place?
 Wouldn’t it just be easier to give answer choices in your surveys?
 Yes, but it wouldn’t give you the information that you didn’t realize you needed.

 Open-ended questions are valuable in surveys because you’re going to surface insights you did not even know were issues and wouldn’t be able to ask in a close-ended format.
-Micro-surveys benefit from open-ended questions because you can understand what your users are experiencing, in their own words.
+In-product surveys benefit from open-ended questions because you can understand what your users are experiencing, in their own words.

-To summarize, micro-surveys allow you to understand what customers are experiencing in real-time, as it happens.
+To summarize, in-product surveys allow you to understand what customers are experiencing in real-time, as it happens.

 The key benefits include:

 Fast: Surveys are launched in minutes and insights emerge in hours.